Bluelightning26/dhyans.xyz/README.md

 ***
 ## My first personal website with a custom domain!

-Unlike my websites of the past, this one looks decent in my opinion.
+My first nice looking website! (unlike ones of the past)

 I learned a lot about web hosting when developing this, and how CloudFlare and Gmail work on a deeper level.
-I am excited to expand on this in the future, and is the first web project I am really excited about.
+This is the first web project I am really excited about, and will expand this in the future!
 (I normally stick to languages like Java :P)

 ## Features